awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

 ## EBS Volume Modification Events<a name="volume-modification-events"></a>

 Amazon EBS sends `modifyVolume` events to CloudWatch Events when a volume is modified\.
+However it is not saved, logged, or archived\.

 ```
 {